KasrAskari/Diabetics-Prediction/README.md

-## predicting whether the person is having diabetics or not
+## Predicting whether the person is having diabetics or not
 ### with KNN (K-Nearest-Neighbor)
 Dataset on Kaggle: https://www.kaggle.com/datasets/kandij/diabetes-dataset